 These seem like small versions of commercial diesel generators that control welding temperature.
 Cool Packs are particularly useful in job sites where mobile fusion tracks are not available, either due to space constraints, material shortages, or an extremely large pipeline site, such as laying a gas pipeline to a rural area.

 The pipe needs to be fed into the machine manually before it gets welded.
 Then, it’s removed and placed.
 Sometimes, a crane may be used to move the pack itself.

 These tracked machines can travel to the construction site under their own power, require less labor with just one operator, and can automatically self-load the pipes with the help of heavy-duty rollers.
 The pipe gets welded, and a conveyer belt, running at the same speed as the tracks, ejects the welded pipe backward.
 At the same time, it picks up the next pipe, and the process repeats itself.

 This is a much faster alternative compared to Cool Packs.

 Mobile fusion tracks are suitable for virtually every environment because of their sealed control cabin, which is also where the welding takes place.
 Pipes ranging from 4 inches (110mm) to 36 inches (900mm) can be welded with the tacked unit.

-If you want to learn more about Fast Fusion and how it can help you make short work of your utility pipeline construction service, get in contact with Skyline today.
+If you want to learn more about Fast Fusion and how it can help you make short work of your utility pipeline construction service, get in contact with Americom today.